 “I thought you want to be sane.”

-“I knew I couldn’t trust you with getting the door,” James’ voice booms over them.
+“I knew I couldn’t trust you with getting the door,” James’ voice boomed over them.

-They turn towards the door to see James walking their way.
+They turned toward the door to see James walking their way.

 “Don’t you guys spend enough time together recently?”
-James says, his teasing smile apparent.
+James said, his teasing smile apparent.
 “Come on in.
 They’re waiting for you.”

-“Wait,” Jacky says, stepping towards James to prevent him from entering the house.
+“Wait,” Jacky said, stepping toward James to prevent him from entering the house.

-James turns to Jacky with a look like Jacky’s crazy.
+James turned to Jacky with a look like Jacky was crazy.
 “What?”